 The Ethics Commission is Constitutionally mandated to adopt provisions relating to financial disclosure of public officials.
 Approximately 4,000 elected and appointed public officials, candidates for elective office, and some public employees file annual financial statements with the Ethics Commission.
 Such statements are available for public inspection.
 In 2012, the Commission implemented an online financial disclosure filing system, which benefits both the filer and the Commission through cost savings, ease of filing, and greater efficiency.
 Filers may choose either to file online or to continue filing a hard copy form.
-The figures below represent the percentage of financial disclosures submitted online.
-[Note: Calendar year 2022 data is as of 12/29/2022.]
+The figures below represent the percent of financial disclosures submitted online.

-Frequency: A nual Reporting Period: Calendar Year
+Frequency: Ai quency: Annual Reporting Period: Calendar Year

-2020 2021 2022 2023 2024
+2021 2022 2023 2024 2025

-Target 86% 90% 90% 91% 91%
+Target 90% 90% 91% 91% 91%

-Actual 89.3% 89.7% 90.1%
+Actual 89.7% 90.1% 90.1%

-Timeliness of Response to Access to Public Records Act Requests
+Timeliness of Response to Access to Public Records

 The Ethics Commission is the repository for various public documents filed by, and concerning, public officials and employees.
 Such documents include yearly financial statements, conflict of interest statements ("recusal forms"), advisory opinions and request letters and complaint materials.
 Public access to these documents is crucial to fostering and maintaining openness and accountability in public service.
 RI's Access to Public Records Act (APRA) requires that public documents be made available within 10 business days of a request, unless an extension is necessary.
 Because of the importance of honoring these requests in a timely fashion, the Ethics Commission has committed to completing the majority of requests within a single business day.
 Records are made available electronically in most cases to avoid any cost to the person making the request.
-The figures below represent the percentage of APRA requests completed within one business day.
+The figures below represent the percent of APRA requests completed within one business day.

-Frequency: A requency: Annual Reporting Period: State Fiscal Year
+Frequency: Annual Reporting Period: State Fiscal Year

-2020 2021 2022 2023 2024
+2021 2022 2023 2024 2025

-Target 95% 94% 95% 95% 95%
+Target 94% 95% 95% 95% 95%

-Actual 93% 99% 99%
+Actual 99% 99% 98%